Rule 5101:2-48-09 | Application process and preservice training.

 (d) At least one utility bill for each utility necessary to maintain the household.
 The bill or bills shall not be dated more than six months prior to the agency's approval.

 (3) The report of any criminal records check conducted in accordance with section 2151.86 of the Revised Code.
-Except as provided in paragraph (D) of rule 5101:2-48-10 of the Administrative Code, an agency shall not recommend a person to be approved as an adoptive parent if the person or any adult member of the applicant's household has been convicted of any crime listed in paragraph (C) of rule 5101:2-48-10 of the Administrative Code.
+Except as provided in paragraph (D) of rule 5101:2-48-10 of the Administrative Code, an agency shall not approve an adoption homestudy if the applicant or any adult member of the household has been convicted of any crime listed in appendix A to rule 5101:2-7-02 of the Administrative Code.

 (G) The PCSA, PCPA or PNA shall search the statewide automated child welfare information system (SACWIS) or the central registry of abuse and neglect for each adoptive applicant and each adult household member of the applicant's home prior to approval of the adoptive home.
 This search is to be used to determine the suitability of the adoptive applicant as an adoptive parent.
 The search shall also be conducted within ten days of the addition of any new adult member of the household.